albertcanales/albertcanales.com/content/blog/webdav-with-thunderbird-filelink/index.md

 There are a handful of providers available to use Filelink, each of which has its corresponding add-on that you have to install.
 You can find a list of all add-ons (and thus, all providers available) [here](https://addons.thunderbird.net/thunderbird/tag/filelink/).

-Some of them let you let you use your account on some cloud storage provider like [Dropbox](https://addons.thunderbird.net/en-US/thunderbird/addon/filelink-provider-for-dropbox/?src=search) or [Box](https://addons.thunderbird.net/en-US/thunderbird/addon/filelink-provider-for-box/?src=search).
+Some of them let you use your account on some cloud storage provider like [Dropbox](https://addons.thunderbird.net/en-US/thunderbird/addon/filelink-provider-for-dropbox/?src=search) or [Box](https://addons.thunderbird.net/en-US/thunderbird/addon/filelink-provider-for-box/?src=search).
 This is the simplest option, but I prefer using my own infrastructure instead of relying on some cloud solution whenever possible.

 Lucky for me, there are also many options that give room to self-hosting.
 The most interesting couple are [Send](https://addons.thunderbird.net/en-US/thunderbird/addon/filelink-provider-for-send/?src=search) and [WebDAV](https://addons.thunderbird.net/en-US/thunderbird/addon/filelink-provider-for-webdav/?src=search).
 Note that Send may also be used without the need to self-host by uploading the files to one of the [public instances available](https://github.com/timvisee/send-instances/).